Welcome to Trend In Need!

 • Fabrics like cotton, silk, georgette, or chiffon are pre-washed to remove any impurities.

-• The cloth is bleached to ensure the colors are absorbed evenly.
+• The cloth is bleached to ensure the colours are absorbed evenly.

 2. Tying Process: